-NLG is a crucial aspect of augmented analytics as it allows even a non-technical person to understand the output of an analysis.
+NLG is a crucial aspect of augmented analytics-it allows even a non-technical person to understand the output of an analysis.

 For example, if your system finds that the sales of product A in your company declined by 25% in the last quarter, NLG will enable the system to communicate this to you: “Sales of product A declined by 25% in the last quarter.”

-Some augmented analytics platforms have NLG integrated with their search functions that allows a user to ask questions in plain English and get answers in form of visualizations.
-Thus NLG has the potential to facilitate a two-way conversation between man and machine.
+Some augmented analytics platforms have NLG integrated with their search functions that allow a user to ask questions in plain English and get answers in form of visualizations.
+Thus, NLG has the potential to facilitate a two-way conversation between man and machine.

 NLG not only makes it easy to understand the findings of an analysis, but also prompts a user to dig deeper and ask why something happened.